Metrics for Algorithmic Trading [draft version, please report errors or suggestions, thanks]

 Hit(0) , .... , Hit(k-1)

-Given the list of the Hits, we define (k-1) price changes, and (k-1) elapsed time intervals (expressed in hours), defined as follows:
+We define (k-1) price changes, and (k-1) elapsed time intervals, defined as follows:

 Example:

-($peeds of various instruments (futures): picture taken from G-Bot Algorithmic Platform)
+($peeds of various instruments (futures): picture taken from G-Bot Algorithmic Platform: this picture denotes a badly unbalanced folio, where 2 instruments are towering over the folio)

 When an instrument moves at a certain speed, its "trajectory" can develop mostly sideways, or it can be "trending" up or down.
 This percentage index expresses how much of the total speed of the instrument is expressed sideways.
 Clearly, the complement to 100 is the percentage of the speed expressed directionally.